Rules & Standards

 | Backend | **/models/**, **/routes/**, **/api/** | API design, data models, query optimization, migrations |

 Organize rules in nested subdirectories by product and team (e.g. .claude/rules/my-product/team-x/).
-Team-level rules must use paths frontmatter to scope to the right files. /sync generates a README.md in your rules directory to document the structure.
+Team-level rules must use paths frontmatter to scope to the right files. /setup-rules generates a README.md in your rules directory to document the structure.